-Now that same landscape is perfect for an outdoor escape.
-Visit the 6 Natural Regional Parks, to enjoy lake swimming, vineyard tours, or even bungee jumping and paragliding.
+And, what's more?
+This stunning landscape is perfect for an outdoor escape.
+Visit the 6 Natural Regional Parks to enjoy lake swimming, vineyard tours, or even bungee jumping and paragliding.
 The Camargue Regional Nature Reserve, known for its flamingos, is also nearby.

-After some long days in nature you'll find the Côte d'Azur towns of Marseille, Nice and Cannes are all just a train ride away.
-So book your trip for the future and you may even be able to enjoy some more-crowded beaches by the time you're there!
+After some long days in nature, you'll find that the Côte d'Azur towns of Marseille, Nice and Cannes are all just a train ride away.
+So, book your trip for the future and you may even be able to enjoy some more-crowded beaches by the time you're there!

 3. Dublin, Ireland